shaurya-148/MPU6050-shaurya/content/assignments/SpinningAndBlinking/Rust/blinking.md

 let timg0 = TimerGroup::new(peripherals.TIMG0, &clocks, None);
 ```

-Then we initialize the `G0` timer (which we can use to provide Embassy with a means for
+Then we initialize the 0th timer group (which we can use to provide Embassy with a means for
 keeping time).

 ```rust